mendix/docs/content/en/docs/community-tools/mendix-forum.md

 #### 3.1.3 Asking Your Question {#asking-question}

 {{% alert color="info" %}}
-It has never been easier to ask a question on the Mendix Community.
+It has never been easier to ask a question in the Mendix Community.
 But before you submit a new question, be sure to search the Mendix Community for similar questions that have already been asked.
 There may be someone else who has already posted the same question!
 {{% /alert %}}

-To ask your own question on the Mendix Community, follow these steps:
+To ask your own question in the Mendix Community, follow these steps:

 1. Click **Create a Post** > **Ask a Question**, or click **Ask a Question** on the **Questions** page.
 2. On the **Ask Your Question** page, fill in the following details in the editor: